aaikedw/fada-import-specs/FADA-import-specs-new.md

 The upload step is the reading data from Excel files and storing it in tables in a staging area.
 Upload happens per group.
 The files to process are all located in a directory specific for the group/resource (named after the group’s name) and all loaded one by one.
 The upload process looks for three sheets of data are identified based on their names, which can already be validated while checking the column mapping.
 Each sheet – “Taxonomy”, “Faunistic” and “References” respectively – is stored in a dedicated import table (taxa_table, distr_table, ref_table).
+Note: Currently the taxon rank for each record is calculated at upload, which aids further processing.

 ### 5.6 Validation
 #### Data in staging tables